New Study Abroad/Exchange Program Proposal

 Submitting a proposal is the first step towards leading a study abroad program or coordinating an exchange program.
 The documents below will aid in this process, but if you have any questions or would like to meet with us to discuss your proposal, please do not hesitate to contact our office.

-Deadline: Completed proposals should be submitted to the Office of Study Abroad and International Exchange by March 1.
+Deadline: Completed proposals should be submitted to the Office of Study Abroad and International Exchange by March 1 or October 1.
 Late proposals will not be considered.

 APSU will not approve programs at destinations where a warning has been issued by the U.S. Department of State.
 Please check to see if the proposed country is on the list before submitting a proposal.